RAZERZ/PullFlightData/README.md

 When creating a virtual airline, you want to have the most recent schedules.
 This can be done by purchasing services.
 However, as a project, I wanted to do it for free using flightaware's API.
-I have come quite far, I now only need to output the data into a csv file since most virtual airlines use phpvms which uses this filetype for input.
+I have come quite far, it outputs the data into a csv file, however, I want to be able to getthe filed flight level.
+After that, it's done!
+(An artists work is never done, it's just 'abandoned' :p)

 The code isn't the prettiest, I wanted to make sure that it works enought that I can upload it to my github.
 Documentation as well as better "formating" is coming soon :p.